gbragafibra/whatislife/lit.md

 - Deacon, T. W., Srivastava, A., & Bacigalupi, J. A. (2014).
 The transition from constraint to regulation at the origin of life.
 Front Biosci, 19, 945-57.

+- Deacon, T., Heskes, T., & Leijnen, S. (2016, July).
+Exploring constraint: Simulating self-organization and autogenesis in the autogenic automaton.
+In ALIFE 2016, the Fifteenth International Conference on the Synthesis and Simulation of Living Systems (pp. 68-75).
+MIT Press.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.